-Finally I urge the Council to keep the text of the Plan clear, simple and meaningful.
-It should avoid the kind of gobbledegook that, for example, occupies the whole of paragraph 3.28 of the Scoping Report.
-Such excessive use of jargon makes the text turgid and difficult to understand.
-If used in the Local Plan it would taint the whole document.
-RE023 Other Comments: agricultural/fishing etc. Does provide a niche that could be further developed, but it is unlikely to be large scale and limited to the self-employed and low wage employment.
+RE022 Other Comments: agricultural/fishing etc. Does provide a niche that could be further developed, but it is unlikely to be large scale and limited to the self-employed and low wage employment.
+The respondent's comments are noted.
 However the "taste" and requirements of tourists will change, in that they will expect good value for money, particularly with accommodation and food; an improvement in this area is seen as a must.
+The respondent's comments are noted.
 The digital age will bring new opportunities to Scilly for professionals and entrepreneurs.
 The constraint on this is housing and the transportation costs to and from Scilly.
-Transportation: The air link is unreliable and punctuality does not appear to be of a concern.
+The respondent's comments are noted and agreed.
+Whilst we can seek to ensure that appropriate policies and proposals are in place to deliver housing Transportation: The air link is unreliable and punctuality does not appear to be of a concern.
 Mainland transportation operators work to timetables.
 This is something Scilly needs to learn and despite many claims that this is to change, presently the integration of services is dismal.
+The respondent's comments are noted.
+The issues raised go beyond the scope of the Local Plan.
 The Scillonian was built for day trip tourism and still operates this way.
 Staying in Penzance before and after a visit to Scilly is now costly.
 The ship should be based in Scilly, leave in the morning and return in the afternoon.
 This would also benefit islanders.
+The respondent's comments are noted.
+The issues raised go beyond the scope of the Local Plan.
 It would also open up the possibility of one/two night island stays which would benefit Scilly rather than Penzance.
-The number of "day visitor hours" on the islands is probably now higher from cruise ships that he Scillonian.
+The respondent's comments are noted.
+The issues raised go beyond the scope of the Local Plan.
+The number of "day visitor hours" on the islands is probably now higher from cruise ships tha the Scillonian.
 Visitors on the latter have just over 3 hours on the island, whereas cruise ship passenger hours on the island can be nearly three times as great.
+The respondent's comments are noted.
+The issues raised go beyond the scope of the Local Plan.
 The demise of the helicopter service was a disaster from many viewpoints.
 It operatored like a bus service in all but fog, whilst the small aircraft are camped, do not like the wind and cannot presently operate in misty conditions.
 It also provided a unique selling point (USP) for the islands, something the air service can never achieve.
+The respondent's comments are noted.
+The issues raised go beyond the scope of the Local Plan.
 The latest helicopters are almost as fuel efficient as the aircraft and are quicker.
 The ideal would be for the helicopter service to return, flying from Newquay and integrating with Flybe flights in particular, so an easy journey to London and the north becomes a realistic possibility.
+The respondent's comments are noted.
+The issues raised go beyond the scope of the Local Plan.
 Housing: The main obstacle to economic development is housing.
-Scilly requires entrepreneurs and professionals (Council health etc.) and they should be able to purchase a property that allows them to remain on the "property ladder".
-Having to rely upon a mainland property (which is probably mortgaged) will not attract the peopl needed to "run the islands" health and economic development.
-Keeping a home on the mainland and paying for rented accommodation is prohibitive.
+The respondent's comments are noted and agreed.